YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

 Now you now also have an object file.
-YottaDB/GT.M dynamically, and automatically, compiles the source program into the object program when you execute do ^greeting.
+YottaDB dynamically, and automatically, compiles the source program into the object program when you execute do ^greeting.

 .. parsed-literal::
    YDB>do SILENT^%RSEL("greeting","OBJ") zwrite %ZR